-Solution Start the emulator.
-To check if the mobile device is recognized by adb: Navigate to the Android Debug Bridge (adb) in the Android SDK installation folder.
+Reason Solution The emulator is not running.
+Start the emulator.
+The emulator is not running.
+The Android Debug Bridge (adb) does not recognize the mobile device.
+To check if the mobile device is recognized by adb: 1.
+Navigate to the Android Debug Bridge (adb) in the Android SDK installation folder.
 If the Android SDK is not installed, navigate to C:\Program Files (x86)\Silk\SilkTest\ng\Mobile \windows\AndroidTools\platform-tools to use the adb that is installed with Silk4NET.
-Hold Shift and right-click into the File Explorer window.
-Select Open command window here.
-In the command window, type adb devices to get a list of all attached devices.
-If your device is not listed, check if USB-debugging is enabled on the device and if the appropriate USB driver is installed.
-If you get an error, for example adb server is out of date, ensure that the adb version in C:\Program Files (x86)\Silk\SilkTest \ng\Mobile\windows\AndroidTools \platform-tools is the same as the adb version of your local Android SDK.
-For additional information,
+2. Hold Shift and right-click into the File Explorer window.
+3. Select Open command window here.
+4. In the command window, type adb devices to get a list of all attached devices.
+5. If your device is not listed, check if USB-debugging is enabled on the device and if the appropriate USB driver is installed.6.
+If you get an error, for example adb server is out of date, ensure that the adb version in C:

-Reason Solution see What can I do if the connection between the Open Agent and my device is unstable?.
+Reason Solution \Program Files (x86)\Silk\SilkTest\ng\Mobile\windows\AndroidTools\platform-tools is the same as the adb version of your local Android SDK.
+For additional information, see What can I do if the connection between the Open Agent and my device is unstable?
 The version of the operating system of the device is not supported by Silk4NET.
 For information on the supported mobile operating system versions, refer to the Release Notes .
 The USB driver for the device is not installed on the local machine.
 Install the USB driver for the device on the local machine.
 For additional information, see Installing a USB Driver .
 USB-debugging is not enabled on the device.
 Enable USB-debugging on the device.
 For additional information, see Enabling USB-Debugging .